-A. Planning and Coordination.
+A. Planning and Coordination

-1. Competition.
-The state may compete with the private sector or local governments if necessary to satisfy demand, provide market choice, or moderate unreasonably high prices.

-- 2. Local Plans.
-DNR will comply with provisions of Borough comprehensive plans and zoning ordinances (if applicable) regarding the location and density of land development unless local requirements are inconsistent with a significant state interest. - 3.
-Coordination with Local Governments.
-Where state land adjoins Borough land and where both areas are designated for Settlement, consideration should be given to the coordination of land disposal programs in order to achieve economies of scale and reduce infrastructure costs. - 4.
-Pacing.
+- 1) Competition.
+The state may compete with the private sector or local governments if necessary to satisfy demand, provide market choice, or moderate unreasonably high prices. - 2) Local Plans.
+DNR will comply with provisions of the Borough comprehensive plan and zoning ordinance (if applicable) regarding the location and density of land development except to the extent that local requirements are inconsistent with a major overriding state interest. - 3) Coordination with Local Governments.
+Where state land adjoins Borough land and where both areas are designated for Settlement, consideration should be given to the coordination of land disposal programs in order to achieve economies of scale and reduce infrastructure costs. - 4) Pacing.
 Settlement offerings may be phased over 20 years, the life of this plan.
 The timing and extent of disposals will depend upon anticipated demand, availability of funding, the rate of community expansion, the availability of or costs to provide necessary infrastructure, and the particular land requirements of such expansion.
-Another factor may be whether the disposal will generate a demand for services that cannot be reasonably expected to be met by local government or community organizations. - 5.
-Areas Designated General Use and Minerals.
-The large areas of state land within that are designated General Use are generally not suitable for residential development during the planning period.
-Most General Use areas are inaccessible and remote and generally unsuitable for development because of the presence of adverse topography, poor drainage, and extensive areas of wetlands that occupy or adjoin these areas.
+Another factor may be whether the disposal will generate a demand for services that cannot be reasonably expected to be met by local government or community organizations. - 5) Areas Designated General Use.
+The large areas of state land within the Southeast Susitna that are designated General Use (about 7,500 acres) are generally not suitable for development during the planning period.
+Most General Use areas are inaccessible and remote and generally unsuitable for development because of the presence of adverse topography, drainage, and extensive areas of wetlands that adjoin these areas.
 This makes the uplands within the General Use areas difficult to develop because of the costs and difficulty of road construction in the adjacent wetlands.
-For these reasons, residential development during the planning period in areas designated General Use is considered generally inappropriate except in those areas that adjoin parcels designated Settlement, where road access has been provided to adjoining properties, or for remote land disposals that are not dependent upon access.
-Similar considerations exist for areas designated Minerals (or Minerals/Habitat) except that settlement/residential development to support mining exploration and/or development may be appropriate.
-In instances where settlement has been determined by DNR to be appropriate within areas that are so designated, plan amendment (to Settlement) and reclassification (to Settlement Land) will be required. - B. Types of Settlement Land and Land Offerings.
+For these reasons, residential development during the planning period in areas designated General Use is considered generally inappropriate except in those areas that adjoin parcels designated Settlement, where road access has been provided to adjoining properties, or for remote land disposals that are not dependent upon access. - 6) Ensure Access to Remote Settlements.
+The state should continue to coordinate with the MSB on the identification and dedication of trailheads and trail easements that provide access to remote/recreational parcels off the road system.
+As part of the development of remote settlement areas, DNR should consider the provision of staging areas, parking areas, and/or trailheads in order to accommodate landowners parking vehicles and other equipment while accessing their remote parcels.

+B. Types of Settlement Land and Land Offerings.
 The nature of state land available for private ownership is influenced by both the characteristics of land designated for settlement, and the type of land sales program that makes it available.
-The Northwest Plan designates certain lands for settlement and provides guidelines for land sales, but does not develop or require a specific land sales program, although the general character or the type of land sale is indicated in order to provide some indication to the public as to the likely type of such development.
+The Southeast Susitna Area Plan designates certain lands for settlement and provides guidelines for land sales, but does not develop or require a specific land sales program.